ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/kubernetes/recommended target="_blank" rel="noopener noreferrer">Kubernetes</a></h1>
 <h3>1.
-Optimizing AWS EKS Cost Efficiency: Utilizing Spot Instances to Boost Affordability and Resilience - <a href="https://medium.com/thousandeyes-engineering/optimizing-aws-eks-cost-efficiency-utilizing-spot-instances-to-boost-affordability-and-resilience-ebcb0b333ce7" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Enable Swap in Your EKS Cluster in Under 5 Minutes - <a href="https://medium.com/@eliran89c/how-to-enable-swap-in-your-eks-cluster-in-under-5-minutes-b87524cc821b" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Cisco® ThousandEyes® Engineering`**
+✍️ **posted by `Eliran Cohen`**

-<blockquote>By Ananth Bhat, Senior Site Reliability Engineer and Uday Pani, Senior AI/ML Cloud Engineer</blockquote>
+<blockquote>Two years ago, I wrote an article focusing on Kubernetes CPU.
+If you haven’t read it yet, go check it out!
+It’s a great article😊.
+In…</blockquote>

 <h3>2.
 Choosing the Right Software Deployment Model: On-Premises, Cloud (SaaS) or BYOC - <a href="https://medium.com/@jake.page91/choosing-the-right-software-deployment-model-on-premises-cloud-saas-or-byoc-be3304153f09" target="_blank" rel="noopener noreferrer">link</a></h3>